Why do onions make you cry?

 There is good news for home cooks: Chopping this “savory allium” does not need to turn you into a blubbering mess.
 As long as onions have been bringing tears to eyes, the hunt has been on for how to cut them up without all the crying.

-And earlier this year, onion lovers everywhere got excited when a video describing an onion-chopping hack went viral on TikTok.
+Previously, onion lovers everywhere got excited when a video describing an onion-chopping hack went viral.
 Sadly, it turns out leaving a damp (or wet) paper towel on your cutting board doesn’t work for everyone.

-At first I thought avoiding cutting into the root end of the onion also sounded like a kitchen myth, but the National Onion Association actually recommends this trick.
+At first, I thought avoiding cutting into the root end of the onion also sounded like a kitchen myth, some people actually recommend this trick.
 This is because the root contains a higher concentration of the compound that forms the gas that makes you cry.

 Another experiment: Testing tricks for tearless onion-cutting

-I tested five seemingly reasonable tips for cutting onions without crying to see which worked best.
+I tested five seemingly reasonable tips for cutting onions without crying to see which worked more effectively.

 I tried: